pvdmeulen/uktrade/README.md

 -   `load_custom()`: a function for loading a custom URL (work in progress)

-All of these functions will output a `dataframe` object with the desired data, and are able to keep track of paginated results (in batches of 30,000 rows) as well as the API request limit of 60 requests per minute.
+All of these functions will output a `dataframe` object (or `tibble`) with the desired data, and are able to keep track of paginated results (in batches of 30,000 rows) as well as the API request limit of 60 requests per minute.

-The first three are convenient wrapper functions which should make loading the majority of data people are after easier (with the assumption that further data manipulation will be done in R after loading the data).
+The first three are convenient wrapper functions which should make loading basic datasets easier (with the assumption that further data manipulation will be done in R after loading the data).
 Of course, the API allows for extensive customisation in what data is obtained.
 For this purpose, `load_custom()` allows you to specify a custom URL instead.
-This allows you to be more specific right in your request (and in the case of trader data, expand specific columns to get more information).
+This allows you to be more specific in your request (and in the case of trader data, expand specific columns to get more information).

 ## Example using OTS and RTS data

 These functions are convenient wrappers for loading trade data - either UK trade data using OTS, or regional UK trade data using RTS.
-These functions will load the raw data and join results with lookups obtained from the API (using, for example, the /Commodity and /Country endpoints).
-This makes data easy to read by humans, but also larger (more text).
-Disabling the lookup join is possible by setting `join_lookup = FALSE` in these functions.
+These functions will load the raw data and optionally join results with lookups obtained from the API (using, for example, the /Commodity and /Country endpoints).
+This makes data easy to read by humans, but also larger (more columns containing text).

 ### OTS